Hamadeen99/NLP-Classification-with-BERT-DistilBERT-and-RoBERTa/README.md

    - Anger
    - Fear
    - Surprise

 2. **DBpedia Dataset**: A dataset for large-scale text classification, containing 14 non-overlapping categories such as Company, Educational Institution, Artist, Athlete, etc.

-The project compares the performance of these models based on metrics such as F1-score and accuracy.
+The project compares the performance of these models based on  F1-score.

 ---